Active Discernment: Restoring Women to the Ordained Diaconate in Roman Catholic Churches

 Consider Hosting a Book Group

-Read Women Deacons: Past, Present, and Future by Gary Macy, William T. Ditewig, and Phyllis Zagano and host sessions using the Study Guide(link is external) prepared to accompany the book (after clicking the link, look in the left-hand column and click "Download Study Guide for Women Deacons(link is external)."
+Read Women Deacons: Past, Present, and Future by Gary Macy, William T. Ditewig, and Phyllis Zagano and host sessions using the Study Guide(link is external) prepared to accompany the book (after clicking the link, look in the left-hand column for the link.